gs2io/gs2-sample-project/Docs/Realtime_en.md

 ### Connecting to a room

-Connects to the `IP address` `port` of the game server listed in the room information.
+Connect to the `IP address` `port` of the game server listed in the room information.
+After creating a RelayRealtimeSession, set up various callbacks
+Connect to the room `realtimeSession.Connect` function.

 ```c#
 var realtimeSession = new RelayRealtimeSession(